 Sue was diagnosed with coeliac disease whilst undertaking her Masters Degree to become a dietitian.
 It changed her career path – but she believes only for the better!
 Since being diagnosed with coeliac disease, Sue has maintained a strong commitment to educating people with special dietary needs.

-She has won many professional awards, including Dietitian Association of Australia’s Award for Achievement for Excellence in Contribution to the Profession.
-Sue has developed a dietary management approach which has revolutionised the management of Irritable Bowel Syndrome (low FODMAP diet) – her pioneering research has contributed world-first information, and for which she was awarded the Gastroenterological Society of Australia’s Young Investigator of the Year Award in 2006.
+She has won many professional awards, including a Dietitian Association of Australia’s Award for Achievement for Excellence in Contribution to the Profession.
+Sue developed a dietary management approach which has revolutionised the management of Irritable Bowel Syndrome (the Low FODMAP diet) – her pioneering research contributed world-first information, and for this she was awarded the Gastroenterological Society of Australia’s Young Investigator of the Year Award in 2006.
 Sue was the first non-medical health professional to win this Award, which has had past Awardees including Dr Barry Marshall (Helicobactor Pylori eradication).
-Sue has been awarded the prestigious honour of State Finalist for Telstra Businesswoman of the Year 2009 and again in 2012.
-And impressively, Sue was recently announced as the Financial Review’s 100 Women of Influence in 2013.
+Sue has also been awarded the prestigious honour of State Finalist for Telstra Businesswoman of the Year in 2009 and again in 2012.
+And impressively, Sue was recently included in the Financial Review’s 100 Women of Influence in 2013.

 Sue is also the director of a busy private dietetic practice (Shepherd Works), specialising in gastrointestinal nutritional conditions, such as coeliac disease and irritable bowel syndrome, employing twelve dietitians.
 She is the consultant dietitian on numerous medical National Advisory Committees for Coeliac Disease and other Gastrointestinal conditions, including the Medical Advisory Board to Coeliac Australia, Digestive Health Foundation and Therapeutic Guidelines.
 Sue has authored over 20 medical journal papers.
 She is on the Editorial Advisory Board for “Healthy Food Guide” magazine.
 Sue was the chairperson for the Organising committee for the 2010 Dietitians’ Association of Australia National Conference.
 Sue was the host of the world’s first gluten free cooking program, “Gluten Freedom” and has previously worked as the resident dietitian for TV morning program “9am with David and Kim”.
 She is a regular media spokesperson for print and radio commentary on dietary intolerances.